-Keeping your boat above the water should be your number one goal, because if it doesn’t float, then it isn’t a boat anymore.
-The investment of a good bilge pump (alongside with proper maintenance in installation) will ensure that you will be able to leave all of your worries at the dock as you set out for a relaxing afternoon of fishing.
+Keeping your boat above the water should be your number one goal, because if it doesn’t float, then it becomes a playground for fish and plainly isn’t a boat anymore.
+The investment of a good bilge pump (alongside with proper maintenance and installation) will ensure that you will be able to leave all of your worries at the dock as you set out for a relaxing afternoon of fishing.
 There are certain things we kept an eye out for when selecting the best products to meet your boating needs.

 When selecting the best bilge pumps, we appealed to one caveat: it is better to spend more money once, than a little money over and over again.
 If we were telling you what kind of steering wheel cover to buy for your new boat, then sure, we would probably lean towards the more inexpensive products.
 However, bilge pumps are something really important to have on your boat.
 It would be unwise to utilize a pump that is made from inferior components, or else you will find your beloved boat in the graveyard of other bilge pump-less boats.

-If this is something that is going to be sitting on the bottom of your boat and swallowing up all of things that lake and sea water contain, it better be made from some pretty strong stuff (especially if it contains electrical components).
-A superior unit is typically made from ABS plastic, because it is incredibly durable and waterproof.
+If this is something that is going to be sitting on the bottom of your boat and swallowing up all of the things that lake and sea water contain, it better be made from some pretty strong stuff (especially when it contains electrical components).
+A superior unit is typically made from ABS plastic because it is incredibly durable and waterproof.
 Definitely make sure that the shell of your bilge pump is made from a strong and durable plastic.

 If you walk up to the dock and ask any of the fishermen what kind of bilge pump they have in their boat, they are most likely going to tell you that they use Rule pumps.
 Rule has been making great bilge pumps since 1974 (which is far before many of the other brands on this list).
 There really isn’t much rivaling competition on the market, but there are some brands that have really started to make a mark for themselves, such as Seaflo, Seasense, and Amarine-made.